 (1) Mr. Vitale is the President and Chief Executive Officer of Post and is compensated by Post for his services as an employee of Post.
-Mr. Vitale's fiscal 2020, fiscal 2019 and fiscal 2018 compensation and the benefit plans in which he participates are fully disclosed in Post's filings with the SEC.
+Mr. Vitale's fiscal year 2021, fiscal year 2020 and fiscal year 2019 compensation and the benefit plans in which he participates are fully disclosed in Post's filings with the SEC.

-(2) Non-qualified Post stock options; vest and become exercisable in equal installments on November 14, 2017, 2018 and 2019.
+(2) Non-qualified Post stock options; vest and become exercisable on November 13, 2021.